CristinaZN/soDLA_tsim/README.md

     $ cd build
     $ cmake ..
     $ make -j4

+See the [TVM Online Documentation](https://docs.tvm.ai/) for more information.

 ### Building TVM on Windows
   TVM support build via MSVC using cmake.
 The minimum required VS version is Visual Studio Community 2015 Update 3.
 In order to generate the VS solution file using cmake, make sure you have a recent version of cmake added to your path.